 We have been writing most of our lives and much of that time, since our fingers first curled around that thick primary pencil, we have been writing for purposes dictated by others.
 You have written school essays and business reports and job applications, you have probably used a residency personal statement writing service, but when was the last time you sat down to write something just for you – to investigate what you are thinking-wondering-remembering-feeling.
 When was the last time you sat down just to create something with words you pulled from the well inside you for no reason other than you could?

-We owe it to ourselves to spend more time writing for ourselves and writing for no other purpose than to find out what is on our minds.
+We owe it to ourselves to do all it make us feel better, improve our looks and our hair with tips from www.charle.com/, also to spend more time writing for ourselves and writing for no other purpose than to find out what is on our minds.
 I spend so much of my time teaching writing, creating writing experiences, and teaching writing teachers that I sometimes forget how much fun and how relaxing it is to spend regular dedicated time writing.
 I have newly dedicated myself to writing just for me and here it what I have learned.
 I hope at least one of these seven reasons to write for yourself will inspire you to do just that — write for you!

 Writing Is Fun and Creative